Cloudxtreme/lita-github-web-hooks-core/README.md

 # Lita::Github::WebHooks::Core

-This Lita extension is designed to empower your chatbot with full knowledge of GitHub Web Hooks.
+Lita and GitHub web hooks are two great tastes that taste great together.

+This extension is designed to make using GitHub web hooks as easy as possible in your own handlers.
+You may be familiar with the [three types of events](http://docs.lita.io/plugin-authoring/handlers/) Lita supports.
+In short, this extension transforms raw data arriving via the [HTTP routing](http://docs.lita.io/plugin-authoring/handlers/#http-routes) system, and publishes a Ruby object (including the original payload) for consumption via an [event route](http://docs.lita.io/plugin-authoring/handlers/#event-routes).
+This way, with a simple ```on``` declaration in your handler, you've got the power of the GitHub and Lita at your fingertips.

 Installing this extension in your lita bot will not change its behavior.
 Extensions are designed to enable handlers, and this one is no exception.
-A simple example handler demonstrates how easy it can be to get up and running with GitHub Web Hooks in your own bot.
-The bot is trained to speak in English already, and can be made to speak any other language by providing a locale.
+A [simple example handler](https://github.com/GetLevvel/lita-github-web-hooks-storer) demonstrates how easy it can be to get up and running with GitHub Web Hooks in your own bot.

 ## Installation